MarkBuskbjerg/ta11y/README.md

 -   Built with accessibility (A11Y) in mind - feel free to suggest optimizations.
 -   Layouts are build with Search Engine Optimization (SEO) in mind.
 -   Buildproces using rollup.js.
--   Blog / article section ready with categories.
+-   Blog / article section (will be ready with categories).
 -   Templated with Nunjucks (.njk).
 -   Easily handle drafts and scheduled posts both in production and development mode